banerjeesayantan/Browser-OpenSCAD-IDE/README.md

 ## 📄 License

-MIT License — see [LICENSE](LICENSE) for full details.
+GPL-2.0 License — see [LICENSE](LICENSE) for full details.

-Free to use, modify, and distribute.
-Attribution appreciated. 🙏
+Free to use, modify, and distribute under the same licence.
+Attribution required. 🙏

 ---